Butros55/studysync-ai-study-c/PRD.md

 - **Progression**: Click new module → Enter module name/code → Module card appears on dashboard → Click to enter module view
 - **Success criteria**: Modules persist between sessions, each maintains independent script and task collections

+### Local Data Storage Indicator
+- **Functionality**: Visible indicator showing users that all their data is stored locally in their browser
+- **Purpose**: Builds trust by clearly communicating privacy and data ownership, helps users understand why data doesn't sync between devices
+- **Trigger**: Always visible in header (desktop) and footer (all views)
+- **Progression**: User sees database icon with "Daten lokal gespeichert" text → Can hover for detailed tooltip explaining local storage → Banner appears on empty state with full explanation
+- **Success criteria**: Users understand their data is private and stored locally, tooltip provides clear information about what's stored and why

 ### Script Upload & Storage
 - **Functionality**: Upload PDF and PPTX files (lecture notes/presentations) to specific modules with content preview
 - **Purpose**: Centralizes course materials in one accessible location per module and allows verification of parsed content